Karen couple become U.S. citizens in special private naturalization ceremony at St. Paul home

 "I'm really, really happy to become an American citizen," Paw said.

-The ceremony lasted about 20-25 minutes.
+The ceremony lasted about 20 minutes.
 Extra precautions were put in place with all participants wearing masks and the judge maintaining social distance.
-With a large Karen flag draped behind them, Myat and Paw said the oath and each received their official documents, a copy of U.S. Constitution and a small American flag.
+With a large Karen flag draped behind them, Myat and Paw said the oath and each received official documents, a copy of the U.S. Constitution and a small American flag.

 Frank said he has performed about a dozen of these personal ceremonies over the past 20 years, and that they are available to anyone in an emergency situation.

-The judge added that it is not only a special occasion for the family, but also for him as it is a true privilege to be able to administer the oath to new U.S. citizens.
+The judge added that it is not only a special occasion for the family, but also for him as it is a true privilege to be able to administer the oath.

 "What I said to them today was … it's citizens like you who make our country strong because diversity is a strength of our country," Frank said.
 "We are a better country today than we were a few minutes ago."